MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/returning-status-from-dispatch-routines.md

 - status values WDK file system
 - success status values WDK file system
-- returning status WDK file system ms.date: 04/20/2017
+- returning status WDK file system ms.date: 02/23/2023
 ---

 # Returning Status from Dispatch Routines

-## <span id="ddk_returning_status_from_dispatch_routines_if"></span><span id="DDK_RETURNING_STATUS_FROM_DISPATCH_ROUTINES_IF"></span>
+> [!NOTE]
+> For optimal reliability and performance, use [file system minifilter drivers](./filter-manager-concepts.md) with Filter Manager support instead of legacy file system filter drivers.
+To port your legacy driver to a minifilter driver, see [Guidelines for Porting Legacy Filter Drivers](guidelines-for-porting-legacy-filter-drivers.md).

-Except when completing an IRP, a dispatch routine that does not set a completion routine should always return the NTSTATUS value returned by [**IoCallDriver**](/windows-hardware/drivers/ddi/wdm/nf-wdm-iocalldriver).
-Unless this value is STATUS\_PENDING, it must match the value of **Irp-&gt;IoStatus.Status** set by the driver that completed the IRP.
+Except when completing an IRP, a dispatch routine that doesn't set a completion routine should always return the NTSTATUS value returned by [**IoCallDriver**](/windows-hardware/drivers/ddi/wdm/nf-wdm-iocalldriver).
+Unless this value is STATUS_PENDING, it must match the value of **Irp->IoStatus.Status** set by the driver that completed the IRP.

-A dispatch routine that sets a completion routine that might post the IRP to a work queue should do one of the following:
+A dispatch routine that sets a completion routine that might post the IRP to a work queue should do one of the following actions:

 - Return the NTSTATUS value that was returned by **IoCallDriver**.
 - Wait for the completion routine to signal an event and return the value of **Irp-&gt;IoStatus.Status**.

--   Mark the IRP pending, post it to a work queue, and return STATUS\_PENDING.
+- Mark the IRP pending, post it to a work queue, and return STATUS_PENDING.

--   If the completion routine might post the IRP to a work queue, the dispatch routine must mark the IRP pending and return STATUS\_PENDING.
+- If the completion routine might post the IRP to a work queue, the dispatch routine must mark the IRP pending and return STATUS_PENDING.

-Which of these behaviors is correct, or even possible, depends on the specific operation.
-Some operations, such as directory change notification, cannot be made synchronous; and some, such as oplocks, cannot be made asynchronous.
+Which of these behaviors is correct or even possible depends on the specific operation.
+Some operations, such as directory change notifications, can't be made synchronous; and some operations, such as oplocks, can't be made asynchronous.

 For more information about returning status from a dispatch routine, see [Constraints on Dispatch Routines](constraints-on-dispatch-routines.md).